CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 # WitchesBrew
->  FeedMe started out with a team of five versatile developers by the names of:
+>  Witches Brew started out with a team of four versatile developers by the names of:
 >
 > * Benjamin Bond
 > * Jonathan Crouch